domenukk/35c3bots/CHALLENGES.md

 ## Conversion Error
 [MISC] Easy to Medium

-With `assert_string(str: string)`, we assert that our VM properly handles conversions.
+With `assert_conversion(str: string)`, we assert that our VM properly handles conversions.
 So far we never triggered the assertion and are certain it's impossible.